 At Family Dental Care our Prince George oral surgeons may place a dental implant as part of the process to replace a missing tooth and help leave you with a more natural-looking smile.

 A dental implant is a small titanium screw that functions like a natural tooth root.
 They can be used to replace a single lost tooth or many missing teeth.

 The implant is surgically placed into the jaw bone and then bonds with the natural bone to serve as an anchor for a tooth replacement.

-Dental implants can help to prevent surrounding teeth from shifting, resolve bite issues or jaw joint pain, and restore facial tissues and appearance.
+Dental implants can help to prevent surrounding teeth from shifting, resolve bite issues or jaw joint pain, and help restore facial tissues and appearance.

 The Dental Implant Procedure